franceswalker@thefoodinto

 Most foods containing amines will contain a combination of different amines.

-So Histamines are one of the many different amines we find naturally occurring in different foods.
-In truth- amine foods tend to be a combination of these amines.
+In summary, histamines are only one of many different amines we find naturally occurring in different foods.
+Protein foods tend to be a mixture of amines.

 While it does not really matter, use of the word 'histamine' instead of 'amine' does tend to create confusion.

-Histamine is also produced in the body for many natural processes.
+Histamine is also produced in the body .

 Histamine function: histamine is released when you have an allergy or food intolerance reaction